 Many of us have moments in our everyday lives when we can develop a deeper awareness of ourselves in relation to God and to the world around us.
 Maybe it occurs when taking a walk on a beach and watching the waves wash in, or hiking through a forest and noticing the breeze moving the branches of the trees, or walking through a field and noticing the blades of grass or wild flowers, or strolling in a city park and noticing the activities of people who are enjoying being outside.
 There can be a walking meditation as well as a sitting meditation.

 All occasions for meditation can be opportunities to experience stillness and the contentment of being in the moment, without regrets over the past or expectations of the future.
 One is simply immersed in the present moment in one’s surroundings.
 This is why natural surroundings are so conducive to meditation.
 They can be calming and they provide a location removed from one’s often-hectic everyday world of business and household responsibilities.
 Some have found it helpful even to remove one’s clothing and the cultural veneer clothes and ornaments represent.
 In a natural state one can feel a connection with the natural world.
+Being naked even brings out a feeling of honesty—even with oneself.

 A Time and Place